 A couple of doors up you enter another hipster’s paradise: Nana & Bird.
-This fashion boutique-cum-art studio sells fashion from local designers.
+This fashion boutique-cum-art studio sells fashion from local designers, a great place to relax if you can’t make it to one of the best galleries in Singapore.
 Their pieces are edgy and set their own trend.
 This tiny store stocks some pretty bags and alternative jewelry.
 It is worth a stop by.

 Tiong Bahru is a manageable neighbourhood sprouting with great finds and charming stores.
 Cakes and specialty coffee abound today but keep checking back because new venues, stores or fabulous F&B places open and close almost every month!

 And if you find yourself in need of more amazing things to see in Singapore, then don’t forget to save our choice of free walking tours in Singapore.